jkotan/nexdatas/README.rst

 .. code-block:: python

-   # To use the Tango Server we must import the PyTango module and
+   # To use the Tango Server we must import the tango module and
    # create DeviceProxy for the server.

-   import PyTango
+   import tango

    device = "p09/tdw/r228"
-   dpx = PyTango.DeviceProxy(device)
+   dpx = tango.DeviceProxy(device)
    dpx.set_timeout_millis(10000)

    dpx.Init()